BNSC1/android-notes/README.md

 - Partition tolerance

 Caching: Store frequently accessed data in a temporary storage location to improve time spent on retrieving data.

+Horizontal scaling: aka scaling out, increasing the capacity of a system by adding more machines or nodes to the system.
+It is commonly used in distributed systems.
+- Pros: less expensive, can provide better fault tolerance and availability
+- Cons: synchronization between nodes increases overhead and complexity

+Vertical scaling: aka scaling up, increasing the capacity of a system by upgrading the hardware or software of an existing machine.
+It is commonly used in systems that have a single point of failure, such as a database or a message queue.
+- Pros: easier to manage, possible better performance
+- Cons: scaling has limit, more expensive